Hebx/hedera-a2a-agents/scripts/README.md

 # Scripts Directory

-This directory contains utility scripts for setting up, maintaining, and troubleshooting the Hedera A2A Agents system.
+This directory contains utility scripts for setting up, maintaining, and troubleshooting the Hedron system.

 ## 📁 Directory Structure